British Columbia (B.C.) is a natural place to start a business or expand existing operations.

 B.C.’s strategic location on North America’s west coast provides quick access to the U.S. market and the shortest shipping distance to Asia.
 B.C. is home to the Port of Vancouver, Canada’s largest port and the Port of Prince Rupert, North America’s closest port to Asia by up to three days sailing.

-B.C.’s natural resources drive its economy, with sustainable practices in forestry, agriculture, mining, and natural gas.
+B.C.’s natural resources drive its economy, with sustainable practices in forestry, agriculture, mining and natural gas.
 The province aims to develop a responsible natural gas industry and is at the forefront of the minerals and metals needed for a low-carbon future.

 As global demand for minerals and metals needed for transitioning to a low-carbon future increases, B.C. is at the forefront.
 B.C.’s clean and reliable hydroelectric power, offered at some of the lowest rates in North America helps companies save on costs and reduce environmental impact.